Stimulated Smith-Purcell emission based on bound states in the continuum: Introduction

-In the past decade, growing interest in radiation sources has led to extensive analysis of various interactions between free electrons and surrounding media such as Cherenkov radiation\cite{Lin2018,Liu2017e,hu2020}, transition radiation\cite{PhysRevLett.116.205003,PhysRevLett.123.057402}, and Smith-Purcell (SP) radiation\cite{doi:10.1021/acsphotonics.9b00251,Roques-Carmes2019,Yang2018,Song2018,Wang2016,Gardelle2010,Adamo2009,Urata1998}.
-Together with the development of densely integrated electron emitters\cite{Tsujino2016,Li2017}, the study of planar periodic structures for SP radiation paves the way toward the realization of on-chip free-electron lasers (FELs)\cite{su2019manipulating}.
-Dielectric subwavelength gratings (SWGs) have been shown to be especially suitable for efficient spontaneous SP radiation by exploiting strong resonances of the SWG structure\cite{Yang2018,Roques-Carmes2019}.
-However, so far little work has discussed how to achieve coherent SP radiation with dielectric SWGs, which is desired for applications such as communications, physics, and biology.
+In the past decade, growing interest in compact radiation sources has led to extensive analysis of various interactions between free electrons and surrounding media \cite{PhysRevB.103.075403,Pupasov_Maksimov_2021,Lin2018,Liu2017e,https://doi.org/10.1002/lpor.202000149,PhysRevLett.116.205003,PhysRevLett.123.057402,doi:10.1021/acsphotonics.9b00251,Roques-Carmes2019,Wang2016,Gardelle2010,Aryshev2020,Urata1998}.
+Among them, Smith-Purcell (SP) radiation emitted by electrons traveling over a periodic structure is an important method for realizing free-electron radiation sources~\cite{PhysRevLett.123.060401,PhysRevX.7.011003}.
+Ordinary SP radiation in the spontaneous emission regime has been observed from microwave to optics~\cite{PhysRevLett.74.3808,Ye:19}.
+However, such radiation is typically featured by incoherence and low power, although many mechanisms have been proposed to improve the efficiency \cite{Yang2018,Liu2014,Song2018}, e.g., coupling of electrons with bound states in the continuum (BICs).
+Methods to improve the radiation power are of great necessity for its applications in communications, physics, and biology.